 Hazel Douglas (Bathilda Bagshot)

 One of the creepiest performances in the HP films comes in Harry Potter and the Deathly Hallows: Part One when Harry and Hermione travel to Godric’s Hollow to destroy one of Voldemort’s Horcruxes and meet Bathilda Bagshot, the author of their school textbook A History of Magic.
-Bagshot doesn’t say anything in the scene, an oddity that only makes sense when it’s revealed that she’s not Bagshot at all, but Voldemort’s snake Nagini in disguise.
-Hazel Douglas brought Bagshot to life in the film, and even though she didn’t speak a word, she succeeded in adding great dramatic tension to a film that already had audiences on the edges of their seats.
+Bagshot is largely silent in the scene, an oddity that only makes sense when it’s revealed that she’s not Bagshot at all, but Voldemort’s snake Nagini in disguise.
+Hazel Douglas brought Bagshot to life in the film and succeeded in adding great dramatic tension to a film that already had audience members on the edges of their seats.
 Douglas passed away in 2016 at the age of 92.

 John Hurt (Ollivander)